 - Melbourne–Yulara: 3 hours

-You can also fly into Alice Springs which is 465 km (5.5 hours) from Uluru by road.
+You can also fly into Alice Springs.
+From here, you can do the 465 km / 5.5-hour drive to Uluru.
 Depending on where you're flying from, you may have more flight options than Ayers Rock (Connellan) Airport.
 Qantas and Virgin operate multiple weekly flights between Alice Springs and most major Australian cities including Brisbane, Darwin and Adelaide.

 Average flight times to Alice Springs:

 - Sydney–Alice Springs: 3.5 hours

 - Melbourne–Alice Springs: 3 hours